 Disclosure: Some of the links on this page are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 Kangaroos and wallabies share many different characteristics.
 For one, they’re both marsupials, meaning they are pouched animals – females of both species keep their young inside their pouch until they’re large and strong enough to survive on their own.
 And as with many marsupials, they’re both herbivores (plant-eating animals).
-Both animals are commonly found in Australia and neighboring islands, and both are known for their strong hind legs and great leaping abilities.

 Differentiating Wallabies from Kangaroos

 However, kangaroos and wallabies are very distinct from each other.
 The former is significantly bigger, as a matter of fact; the largest male red kangaroo can grow up to 6 feet tall with 3.5 of tail and weigh more than 200 lbs.
 Also, though both have powerful hind legs for leaping, kangaroo’s hind legs are significantly more powerful, as they’re known to jump as high as 6 feet and as far as 30 feet.
 Hence, the nickname “living pogo sticks.”

 Wallabies on the other hand, are like the shorter and stockier cousin of kangaroos.
 The term “wallaby” is referred to any kangaroo with back food less than 10 inches long.

 Different Types of Wallabies, their Habitat and How They Co-Exist with Others